krishaamer/green-filter-research/research/literature/design.md

 ## Synthesise {#synthesise}

-Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
+*Design Implication*: Your shopping products mostly come from Protector and Gamble (3x) and Nestle.
 These are large conglemerates with a massive CO2 footprint.
 See the index to find some alternatives.

 ## Personas {#personas}

+Use personas to articulate assumptions

-— i care mostly about… —- fashion — artt — plap
+Persona: i care mostly about… fashion, art, plap

-—

-use personas to articulate assumptions

 ## Data-Driven Design {#data-driven-design}

 Rebuilt the app as a personalized, narrative lifestyle feed

+## Design for Recycling {#design-for-recycling}

-— design for recycling https://www.fastcompany.com/90772025/fast-tech-is-unsustainable-the-circular-economy-is-the-smart-answer-for-growth “rethinking product design and inspiring consumers to expect more from their devices”
+https://www.fastcompany.com/90772025/fast-tech-is-unsustainable-the-circular-economy-is-the-smart-answer-for-growth “rethinking product design and inspiring consumers to expect more from their devices”

 “design is a tool to make complexity comprehensible” like the helsinki chapel. there’s either or a priest or a social worker. it’s the perfect public service. “limit the barrier of entry for people to discover”. elegant.